NicolasCalvisi/connect4/readme.md

-# Connect 4 application in python
+# Connect 4 game in python